BeeGrinder/FantasyGrounds-SW5e/README.md

 ### Fantasy Grounds User Information

 #### Installation
-##### Be Warned - The current player module is still in early development and may have issues.
+##### Be Warned - The current player module is still in development and may have issues.

 * To install the module(s) for use in Fantasy Grounds, download the file(s) in the module directory of this project into your Fantasy Grounds modules directory *(...\Fantasy Grounds\modules)*.
 Then load sw5e modules using the Library->Modules selections.